enobufs/sinc/README.md

 * msg {string|object|Buffer} - A message to send.
 When the type is 'object', it assumes the object is a JSON object.
 * options {object}:
+   * mode {number} - Transfer mode.
+Mode.Inband by default.
-   * outband {boolean} - Whether to send the massage outband.
+   * loopback {boolean} - Whether to loopback the broadcasted message.

 <a name="Node_close" />